 Rosy Scorpionfish, Pontinus Species A

-The Rosy Scorpionfish has a wide compressed body that tapers toward both ends with a width that is 37 to 41% of standard length.
-Overall they are a pinkish-red (rosy!) fish with a white head and belly.
-The have irregular brown bars on the sides and a broken brown line along the lateral line.
-The fins are reddish with brown spotting on the caudal, soft dorsal and pectoral fins.
-The head is very bony with numerous spines.
+The Rosy Scorpionfish have wide compressed bodies that taper toward both ends; their width is 37 to 41% of standard length.
+Overall they are pinkish-red (rosy) with a white head and belly.
+The have irregular brown bars on their sides and a broken brown line along their lateral line.
+Their fins are reddish with brown spotting on their caudal, soft dorsal, and pectoral fins.
+Their head is very bony with numerous spines.
 They have large mouths and large eyes.
-They lack pitting in front of and behind the eye; the uppermost spine on the gill cover is the longest.
-The anal fin has three spines, the second of which is long, and three rays; their caudal fin is straight; their dorsal fin has seven spines (the second, third and fourth being the longest and of approximate equal length), and nine or ten rays; and, their pectoral fins have sixteen to eighteen rays.
+They lack the “pits” before and after the eyes found in most other Scorpionfish.
+The uppermost spine on their gill cover is the longest.
+Their anal fin has three spines, the second being the longest, and three rays; their caudal fin is straight; their dorsal fin has seven spines (the second, third, and fourth being the longest and of approximately equal length), and nine or ten rays; and their pectoral fins have sixteen to eighteen rays.
 They have thirteen gill rakers.
 Their bodies are covered with rough scales.

-The Rosy Scorpionfish reach a maximum length of 30 cm (11.8 inches), with this maximum established by a fish in my possession, and are found around rocky structure at depths between 150 and 450 feet.
-This is an exceedingly rare species with a very limited distribution that is seldom seen my humans.
-Very little is known about its behavioral patterns.
-They are found along the southwest coast of Baja from Magdalena Bay to Cabo San Lucas and along west coast of the mainland from Mazatlán to Guatemala.
+The Rosy Scorpionfish are found around rocky structures at depths between 150 and 450 feet.
+They reach a maximum length of 30 cm (12 inches), with this length established by a fish in my possession.
+They are an exceedingly rare species with a very limited distribution and are seldom seen by humans, thus very little is known about their behavioral patterns.
+They are found along the southwest coast of Baja from Magdalena Bay to Cabo San Lucas and along the west coast of the mainland from Mazatlán to Guatemala.

-The Rosy Scorpionfish is most likely confused with the Speckled Scorpionfish, Pontinus sierra (lacks the prominent spotting on the caudal and soft dorsal fins).
+The Rosy Scorpionfish is most likely confused with the Speckled Scorpionfish, Pontinus sierra (lacks prominent spotting on caudal and soft dorsal fins).

-The Rosy Scorpionfish although fairly rare is considered to be a good eating fish.
-However, they are difficult to handle and if caught for most a “catch and release.”
-Caution: this scorpionfish, like all scorpionfish, should be treated as “hazardous” and released as soon as possible, being careful not to allow its poisonous spines to penetrate the skin.
+Although fairly rare, the Rosy Scorpionfish are considered good eating fish.
+However, they are difficult to handle, thus are mostly a “catch and release”.
+Caution: As with all Scorpionfish, the Rosy Scorpionfish should be treated as “hazardous” and released as soon as possible, being careful not to allow their poisonous spines to penetrate the skin.